 “About 500 jobs could be created if Australia domestically re-manufactured 50 per cent of the material formerly sent to China before a ban on waste imports, according to a new report.”

 In the much larger USA, “recycling accounts for 757,000 jobs and $36.6 billion in wages across America” – according to Evergreen Environmental, LLC.

 It sometimes is forgotten.
 But, a clean and pleasant (as well as healthy) environment has real economic value to citizens and the country.
 In addition, a healthy environment leads to general well being, increased tourism and reduction in animal and wildlife pollution.

 Australia is regarded as a great place to live partly due to the amazing clean environment.

 Saving resources and energy

-Recycling means we need to dig up less new materials or fuels.
-Using less resources today – means we will have more for tomorrow – and of course reduce green house gas emissions.
+Recycling is good for the economy because it can save us vital resources and energy.
+Recycling means we need to dig up fewer new materials or fuels.
+Using fewer resources today means we will have more for tomorrow – and who can forget, reduce greenhouse gas emissions.

-The amount of energy you can save is huge – www.goevergreenllc.com/ tells us that:
+The amount of energy you can save is huge.
+Evergreen Environmental, LLC tells us that:

 Technological innovation and science